pachterlab/FGP_2024/README.md

 # Introduction
-This repository contains code to generate results in the manuscript [Meichen Fang, Gennady Gorin and Lior Pachter (2024)](biorxiv link).
+This repository contains code to generate results in the manuscript [Meichen Fang, Gennady Gorin, Lior Pachter (2024)](https:).

 # Repository Contents